Welcome to today's edition of the Rush 24-7 podcast.

 Another thing that nobody's mentioned, he wanted to create, well, I don't know that they wanted, but I'm just telling you, they created pictures that counter all of the video of these supposed mobs of protesters that hate Trump.

-The first month of Trump's presidency, every day, all we've seen is thousands of people supposedly organizing organically in towns and cities all across America, outraged, ticked off, mad that Trump is president because the Russians hacked the election and Trump's not legitimate.
+I mean, let's face it, the first month of Trump's presidency, every day, all we've seen is thousands of people supposedly organizing organically in towns and cities all across America, outraged, ticked off, mad that Trump is president because the Russians hacked the election and Trump's not legitimate.

 Trump shouldn't be there.

-Thousands, thousands, thousands, you've seen the pictures.
+You've seen the pictures.

-Well, Trump's rally creates competing pictures, which demonstrate that he still has the massive support, love, and popularity he had during the campaign.
+Well, Trump's rally creates competing pictures which demonstrate that he still has the massive support, love, and popularity he had during the campaign.

 They've been trying to dislodge Trump, to destroy Trump, get him off kilter ever since he got into the race.